jwojnowski/oidc4s/README.md

 "me.wojnowski" %% "oidc4s-quick-sttp4-circe" % "x.y.z"
 ```

-If you need to use Sttp3, use `oidc4s-quick-sttp-circe` instead.
+If you prefer zio-json over Circe, use `oidc4s-quick-sttp4-zio-json` instead.

+For Sttp3, use `oidc4s-quick-sttp-circe` or `oidc4s-quick-sttp-zio-json`.

 ### Creating `IdTokenVerifier` instance